-Seattle area magician, Nate Jester performs a routine where he memorize 52 audience member names along with the playing card they selected earlier in the show.
+Seattle area magician and mentalist, Nate Jester performs a routine where he memorizes 52 audience member names along with the playing card they selected earlier in the show.
 This is one of the most talked about illusions in the act and keeps people wondering, “how does he do it”?
 The secret is not as hard as you may think!
 It just takes some practice.

 So how can you improve your memory?